MouseLand/facemap/README.md

 # processing
 you can choose which ROIs to process with the checkboxes on the right (if you've drawn the ROIs!)

-++++ for multiple days of recordings ++++
+# batch processing (multiple recordings, different ROI settings)

 after choosing ROIs for a set of movies (seen in drop-down), click "save ROI and processing settings". load the next set of files and save settings.
 Then choose "Batch Process ROIs."
 A list of any groups of files you've saved to since opening the GUI shows up.
-The groups of files are labelled by the last movie folder\file in the set of files.
+The groups of files are labelled by the last (alphabetically) movie folder\file in the set of files.

+If you want to process any movies which already have saved folders, you can use the script "BatchProcess_standalone.m".
+This loads the previously saved settings (using the same db structure as Suite2P) and processes the ROIs with those settings.
+You can change the processing settings as well.
+I'm showing an example in that file where I change the temporal smoothing constant for the motion ROIs.

 # pupil computation